top of page

 To learn more, you can reach out to our Head of Partnerships, Maya, at maya.novak-herzog@lumiere.education or go to our website.

 Multiple rolling deadlines for JEP cohorts across the year, you can apply using this application link!
-If you'd like to take a look at the cohorts + deadlines for 2024, you can refer to this page!
+If you'd like to take a look at the cohorts + deadlines, you can refer to this page!

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a PhD student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.